 Market Competitiveness

-With this insurance, businesses can offer competitive credit terms to buyers, thereby enhancing their competitiveness in the global marketplace.
+With import-export insurance, businesses can offer buyers competitive credit terms, enhancing their competitiveness in the global marketplace.

-The insurance enables companies to attract customers by offering flexible payment options while mitigating the risk of non-payment.
+The insurance enables companies to attract customers by offering flexible payment options while mitigating non-payment risk.

 Coverage and Policy Types

-There are many different types of such insurance policies, and each one is designed to meet the unique needs and hazards for businesses that trade internationally.
+There are many different types of import-export insurance policies, each designed to meet the unique needs and hazards of businesses that trade internationally.

-Businesses must comprehend various types of policies and coverages in order to make well-informed judgments and ensure sufficient protection against unanticipated events.
+Businesses must comprehend various policies and coverages to make well-informed judgments and ensure sufficient protection against unanticipated events.

 Types of Export Import Insurance